-BANKS - Payment can be made through your bank's online and telephone banking systems.
+BANKS - Payment can be made through your online banking and telephone banking systems.
 Visit your local branch for details.
 Please allow ten business days for your bank to transfer funds and payment information.
 Payments must be received by the City on or before due date, otherwise penalties will be added.